phenogit/phenogit.github.io/kit-korner-notes.markdown

                 2H: Modified Bart, 5 hearts, usually 2 spades, choice of partials
                     3H: Invite, implies diamond shortness
             2N: Maximum non-1C opener with 6 spades
-        2C: Game forcing, partner bids his shape without regard to strength.
+        2C: Game forcing, expected to be 4+, partner bids his shape without regard to strength.
 Rebidding suit promises 6.
 If 5-4, partner bids his other suit even if he is minimum.
 Jumps in new suitsa re splinters
             2S: Promises at least 6 spades
                 3S
                     3N: Suggestion of contract